top of page

 The Club will not use Club funds to purchase alcoholic beverages.
 (1995)

-The Club implements the USGA Equitable Stroke Control (ESC) system for score posting.
-After each Club tournament the Handicap Committee will make all members ESC adjustments as necessary. (o.2006, r.2013)
+The Club implements the USGA Net Double Bogey system for score posting.
+After each Club tournament Golf Genius makes all necessary hole adjustments . (o.2006, r.2013, r, 2023)

 Any member on leave of absence who returns to active status after June 1 will be charged one-half of the normal annual dues for that year.
 (1995)

-Leave of Absence Refunds in a Current Year
+Leave of Absence or Request for Refunds in a Current Year

-If after joining the club and paying the annual dues, a member requests a leave of absence, any refunds are according to this schedule:
+If after joining the club and paying the annual dues, a member requests a leave of absence or a refund, the refund amount will be based according to the following schedule:

 • April 1st to June 30th – 50% refund of Membership dues minus CGA GHIN Fees.